 • What is the probability that humanity will encounter extraterrestrial life?

-• How much money is made annually in Japan from reusable chopsticks?
+• How much money is made from reusable chopsticks in Japan every year?

-• How many jewels are buried on the beach of Nice?
+• How many jewels are buried on the beach in Nice?

-• How can you test if an automatic light in the bathroom really goes off with the door closed?
+• How can you test whether an automatic light in the bathroom really goes out when the door is closed?

-The test may then end with the following behavioral questions:
+The test may then end with the following behavioural questions:

-• Which is more important, disagreement or consensus?
+• What is more important, disagreement or consensus?

 • Would you describe yourself as spontaneous and humorous?
 (Answer: Yes) Then tell a joke.

-• What would you do if you were stood up in front of the cinema but you had already bought the tickets?
+• What would you do if you were stood up in front of the cinema but had already bought your tickets?

-• Would you call the boss if you discovered defects in the product on a day off?
+• Would you call the boss if you discovered errors in the product on a day off?

-To ensure that the applicants' foreheads are not just glistening with sweat when they answer, the listed list of questions can be used to come up with a creative answer in advance.
-And if you've memorized the wrong answer, it's important to simply be authentic and honest.
-After all, the playful request for information is ultimately just another attempt to find out strengths and weaknesses.
-Recruiters ask them because they often don't get an authentic answer to the direct question.
+To ensure that the applicants' foreheads don't just glow with sweat when they answer, the catalogue of questions listed can be used to come up with a creative answer in advance.
+And if you have memorised the wrong answer, it is important to simply be authentic and honest.
+After all, the playful request for information is ultimately just another attempt to find out your strengths and weaknesses.
+They are asked by recruiters because they often don't get an authentic answer to the direct question.

-Here, the applicant must master a balancing act.
-Because on the one hand, candidates must emphasize their personality and are also welcome to show humor and creativity.
+Applicants have to master a balancing act here.
+On the one hand, candidates must emphasise their personality and are welcome to show humour and creativity.
 On the other hand, job seekers should be aware that they are still in a professional application situation and should not become too private and talkative.
-But even to questions like "Do you work to live, or do you live to work?" the desired answer is now ambiguous.
-In the age of the "new way of working" and mindfulness, job seekers can certainly clearly state that life is more important to them.
-In doing so, they confidently demonstrate where their priorities lie.
-As long as they make it clear that they are motivated to make an effort, this is no longer a knockout criterion.
+But even to questions like "Do you work to live or live to work?" the desired answer is now ambiguous.
+In the age of the "new way of working" and mindfulness, job seekers can certainly state clearly that life is more important to them.
+In doing so, they confidently show where their priorities lie.
+As long as they make it clear that they are motivated to make an effort, this is no longer a knock-out criterion.

 Estimation questions often involve a so-called Fermi problem.
-Usually you are asked to give a quantitative estimate without an existing database.
-Rarely is there a right or wrong answer.
-It is much more important to guide the interlocutor step by step through his own train of thought and to state the assumptions that lead to the result.
+As a rule, you are asked to provide a quantitative estimate without an existing database.
+There is rarely a right or wrong answer.
+It is much more important to guide the interviewer step by step through their own thought process and to state the assumptions that lead to the result.

 Our offer for you in IT recruiting